jianlins/SmartAnno/docs/4_setup_preannotator.md

 samples.

 ## Machine-learning-based pre-annotator
-The machine-learning-based pre-annotator will be configured later..
+The machine-learning-based pre-annotator will be configured after some maual annotations are completed.